oddbird/oddleventy/content/work/bremtown.md

 ## Brand, Wireframes, and Mockups

-We have been working with Bremtown since 2023 doing a full refresh of their brand, logo, marketing message, and website layout design for lead generation.
+We have been working with Bremtown since 2023, doing a full refresh of their brand, logo, marketing message, and website layout design for lead generation.
-We started with brand and logo redesign to establish the new look and feel.
+We started with a redesigned brand and logo to establish the new look and feel.

 Working within the structure